Gig economy: everything you need to know about this labor market

 Nowadays, with an ever-growing list of freelance websites, it’s much easier for freelancers to find gigs.
 Moreover, the variety of available gigs is rapidly growing, and gig workers can take their pick between general and niche-specific freelance job boards, platforms, and bidding websites.

 2. New technologies have made handling gigs easier

 Nowadays, with new, efficient freelancer apps emerging every day to make sure freelancers track time spent on projects correctly, bill clients accurately, as well as communicate and collaborate with companies and clients remotely, the gig economy has every opportunity to thrive.

-Each time there’s a recession (most recently in 2009), the gig economy grows.
+Each time there’s a crisis, the gig economy grows.

-As a contrast, as much as 43% of the active workforce highlights a flexible schedule with a better work-life balance as the No.1 expectation in their future work careers.
+Even before the pandemic, 43% of the active workforce highlighted a flexible schedule with a better work-life balance as the No.1 expectation in their future work careers.

 Why is the gig economy important?

-Moreover, some reports forecast that as much as 50% of the US population will be involved in the gig economy as early as 2027.
+Some reports even forecast that as much as 50% of the US population will be involved in the gig economy as early as 2027.
 So, the potential growth of the gig economy will only help it gain importance in the future.

 Joining the gig economy

 If you’re having second thoughts on whether joining the gig economy is worthy of your time, we’ve compiled a list of the most popular gig economy companies and platforms to help you make up your mind.